Triconodon: Tooth replacement

 Triconodon is one of the few Mesozoic mammals with direct evidence of tooth eruption, thanks to a broad ontogenetic range presented by the specimens.
 Through several juvenile specimens we can document the replacement of its lower fourth premolar, erupting and coming into use when at least three out of its four molars were already fully erupted.

 Brain

 One of the earliest fossil brain endocast studies has been performed for Triconodon.
 The olfactory lobe is large, with a teardrop-shaped outline, suggesting a well developed sense of smell.

 The cerebral hemisphere is long, oval and flat, lacking the inflated appearance present in monotremes, multituberculates and therians.
 The cerebrum is neither expanded anteriorly to overlap the posterior part of the olfactory lobe, nor is it hemispherical.
 It is similar to that of multituberculates in that it has a large, roughly triangular bulge, now thought to be the superior cistern.
 The midbrain was apparently exposed to the dorsal side of the brain as with many other non-therian mammals.

 What this indicates about the animal's intelligence is currently unclear, though its overall brain proportions are somewhat smaller than those of more derived mammals like multituberculates and therians.

+Triconodon EQ — 0.28, which is close to that of an opossum (0.284).